Treodaio/JavaScript-Projects/README.md

 # JavaScript-Projects
-Here's my learning experience from JavaScript
+Here's my learning experience from JavaScript.
+From beginner to Object Oriented Programming.

 ## New projects will be added soon.